atomicretro/code_study/README.md

 * `length` — returns the number of nodes in the list.
 O(1) time complexity.
 * `head` — returns the current head node.
 O(1) time complexity.
 * `tail` — returns the current tail node.
 O(1) time complexity.
-* `setHead(value)` — creates and assigns a head node on an empty list, or reassigns the head node on a non-empty list.
+* `setHead(value)` — creates and assigns a head node on an empty list, or reassigns the head node of a non-empty list.
 O(1) time complexity.
 * `replaceHead(value)` — reassigns the head node of a non-empty list.
 Will throw a `LinkedListException` if called on an empty-list.
 O(1) time complexity.
 * `replaceTail(value)` — reassigns the tail node of a non-empty list.
 Will throw a `LinkedListException` if called on an empty-list.
 O(1) time complexity.
 * `insertAfter(value, targetValue)` — inserts a Node with a value of `value` after the first instance of `targetValue` in the list.
 O(n) time complexity.